icopy-site/awesome-cn/docs/awesome/urban-and-regional-planning-resources.md

 - [University of Oregon, AI Software List](https://blogs.uoregon.edu/artificialintelligence/ai-software/) - A blog cataloguing existing AI resources compiled by university researchers and local policy experts.
 - [OECD AI Policy Observatory](https://oecd.ai/en/) - Provides a platform for resources on applications, poicy implications, and literature regarding Artificial Intelligence.
 - [LM Studio](https://lmstudio.ai/) - This [free for personal use](https://lmstudio.ai/terms) software enables users to download large language models and run them locally within a desktop chat interface.
+- [Ollama](https://ollama.com/) - A free and an open-source framework that allows you to easily set up, manage, and run LLMs directly on your own computer.
 - [Tune Studio](https://studio.tune.app/) - Playground for software developers to finetune and deploy large language models.
 - [Roboflow](https://roboflow.com/) - A cloud based platform engineered to accelerate computer vision model development and deployment that can help build public sector applications.
 - [vLLM](https://docs.vllm.ai/en/latest/) - A high-throughput and memory-efficient inference and serving engine for LLMs.